larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 8-9 let's see here.
 (51:32)
 OK, now #8 is a sound.
-Picture and what this is is is logo.
+Picture and what this is is is Logo.
-These are turtles made with logo.
+These are turtles made with Logo.
 And we see here a turtle made out of stepping motors and and it has a, uh, a felt marker that it can